What is a List Sorting in Java?

 Explanation:

-• The list numbers is sorted in ascending order because Integer implements the Comparable interface, which defines the natural ordering.
+• The list of numbers is sorted in ascending order because Integer implements the Comparable interface, which defines the natural ordering.

 2. Custom Sorting with Comparator